If your test is positive

 - moving you into a quarantine facility.

-In a quarantine facility, we can look after your health and wellbeing, and more easily stop the virus spreading.
+In a quarantine facility, we can look after your health and wellbeing, and more easily stop the virus from spreading.
 Your family can join you if you want.
-Otherwise they will need to self-isolate at home.
+Otherwise, they will need to self-isolate at home.

-In quarantine, you will be provided with 3 meals a day and snacks, Wi-Fi, laundry services and basic toiletries and refreshments.
+In quarantine, you will get 3 meals a day and snacks, Wi-Fi, laundry services, basic toiletries, and refreshments.